WCSO (AM)

-WCSO was a radio station in Springfield, Ohio.
-First licensed in 1922, it was deleted in 1930, as part of a consolidation that created WGAR.
+WCSO was a radio station that was licensed to Springfield, Ohio, United States, and owned by Wittenberg College.
+First licensed in 1922, it was deleted in 1930 as part of a consolidation with WFJC in Akron, Ohio, which WCSO operated on a timeshare basis with, that created WGAR.

 History

 Wittenberg College's Carnegie Science Hall in Springfield (pictured here in 1911) was the first home to WNAP/WCSO, one of two forerunners to today's WHKW.
 The station's towers were located in front of the hall.

-WCSO was first licensed, as WNAP, on October 13, 1922, to Wittenberg College in Springfield, operating on the standard "entertainment" wavelength of 833 kHz.
+WCSO was first licensed as WNAP on October 13, 1922, to Wittenberg College in Springfield, operating on the standard "entertainment" wavelength of 833 kHz.
 As early as 1896, the college's physics department had experimented with radio transmissions, and a radio club composed of students was established in 1906.
 First receiving experimental license 8XAK earlier in 1922, Wittenberg professor E. O. Weaver and several of his students constructed the 1000 watt transmitter in advance of signing on, and programming was presented by the college's Speech and Drama Department.